INFO ON CLUB RUNS

 This is a tricky one, as it depends on the wind, terrain and the make up of the group.
 But put simply, we ride at a pace that is comfortable for the group – i.e. the group stays together and regroups when splits occur over hills, or at junctions.
 Pre-planned rides will be billed as either ‘Easy’ or the default ‘Moderate’.

 We will never leave a rider behind.
-If you have any questions at all, or are in any doubt as to whether you will be able to manage a particular ride, then please don’t hesitate to contact us on email@example.com, or join the Facebook group and get involved!
+If you have any questions at all, or are in any doubt as to whether you will be able to manage a particular ride, then please don’t hesitate to contact us on email@example.com , through the WhatsApp link on this page or by joining the Facebook group and messaging through this, the club is here for us all we are a community and we want to share our passion for cycling with everyone so come along and get involved!

 We run a Time Trial series in the summer following an approx. 10 mile course from Fremington to Richmond – organized via the CTT every Thursday.